ChrisTimperley/Wallace.jl/README.md

 a great framework for performing industrial-strength evolutionary computation on highly complex real-world problems, as well as teaching its concepts.

-In addition to its speed and domain specific language, Wallace also boasts a wide range of features:
+In addition to its speed and domain specific language, Wallace also supports the following:

 * Wide range of evolvable representations
   * Vectors, lists, trees, orderings, etc.